libsm64/libsm64/README.md

 and loads an official SM64 ROM at runtime to get Mario's texture and animation data, so any project which makes use of this library must ask the user to provide a ROM for asset extraction.

+The entire external-facing API of the shared library can be found in `libsm64.h`.
+Any client project making use of the library must only include that header and load the library.
+There's a minimal example project under the `test` directory as well, demonstrating usage of the library.

 ## Bindings and plugins

 - [Rust bindings](https://github.com/nickmass/libsm64-rust)